Bad seeds? Black farmers allege company duped them on purpose

 But, according to the lawsuit, the farmers believe mentioning dicamba was a cover for the "yield problem" the company already anticipated.
 They said they never had an issue with dicamba.

 Danny Murphy, a white soybean farmer in central Mississippi, said last year was generally a good production year for farmers.
-If a soybean crop didn't grow as intended, he added, it's possible that particular variety came from out of state and simply is "not well-adapted to this area."
+If a soybean crop didn't grow as intended, he added, there could be countless factors at play, and it's possible a variety that came from out of state is "not well-adapted to this area."
 (Murphy is not connected with the lawsuit and said he has never bought Stine seeds.)

 In Mississippi overall, soybean production and value were up in 2017 compared to 2016, according to Mississippi State.

-Burrell said no black farmers have lost their farms specifically after buying Stine seeds.
+Burrell conceded that no black farmers have actually lost their farms specifically after buying seeds from Stine Seed.
+The business is the largest independently owned seed company in the nation, and also provides seeds to thousands of customers every planting season and covers millions of acres across the country.

-But this is only the latest accusation adding on to decades of "racial animus," he told NBC News, as black farmers have historically been denied loans or subjected to segregationist policies.
+This is only the latest accusation adding on to decades of "racial animus," Burrell told NBC News, as black farmers have historically been denied loans or subjected to segregationist policies.

 In 1920, there were more than 900,000 nonwhite farmers in the South, census data show.
 By 2012, the number of black farmers was down to about 44,600, mostly in the South, according to the most recent data.